 We have never declared nor paid cash dividends on our capital stock.
 We currently plan to retain all of our future earnings, if any, to finance the operation, development and growth of our business.
-Furthermore, the terms of our credit facility with MidCap, Flexpoint and Square 1 preclude us from paying dividends, and any future debt agreements may also preclude us from paying dividends.
-As a result, capital appreciation, if any, of our common stock will be your sole source of gain for the foreseeable future.
+Any future debt agreements may preclude us from paying dividends.
+As a result, capital appreciation, if any, of our common stock will be investors' sole source of gain for the foreseeable future.